manikanda-kumar/oracle/README.md

 # oracle

-Command-line helper that turns GPT-5 Pro into a one-shot oracle while optionally switching to GPT-5.1 with high reasoning effort.
-The tool sends a single request through the OpenAI Responses API, optionally attaches local files to your prompt, and can enable the platform web_search tool so the model can fetch fresh information before replying.
+Oracle is a command-line helper for GPT-5 Pro / GPT-5.1 when you have one really hard question that needs smart reasoning *and* lots of local context.
+Pass a prompt plus any relevant files or directories (source code, logs, docs), and Oracle bundles everything into a single Responses API call.
+GPT-5 works best when you attach the files that explain the issue—just keep the total under the ~196k-token window.
+Enabling the platform `web_search` tool lets GPT-5 cite up-to-date information before replying.

 ## Prerequisites